sjorsdonkers/toml-jai/README.md

 In addition to handlers we currently also support making struct members optional through a @TomlOptional note.
 This means there are 2 ways to do the same thing, it also requires the original Type(_Info) to be modified.
 It is likely this note will be removed when these kinds of operations are better supported through custom handlers.

-The context member `toml_null_value` is introduced as a customization point as it would otherwise be relatively complicated to catch all cases where pointers can occur. toml_null_value can be any kind of Toml.Value, by default it is a string of value `"~null~"`.
+The context member `toml.null_value` is introduced as a customization point as it would otherwise be relatively complicated to catch all cases where pointers can occur. toml.null_value can be any kind of Toml.Value, by default it is a string of value `"~null~"`.
 Deserialization of the value `"~null~"` for a `*string` member can be surprising as it would result into a null pointer instead of a string with value `"~null~"`.
 The `~`s are added to make it a string that is less likely to occur naturally.
 Alternative sentinel values like and empty table `{}` which is the equivalent of a struct without members are not chosen as due to `@TomlOptional` it is also equivalent to a struct with all optional members.

 ### Lexer